Life with Braces in Philadelphia and Bensalem, PA

 Eating with Braces

-We recommend a cold, soft diet for the first day or two that you wear braces.
+We recommend a cold, soft diet for the first day or two when you have braces.
 Foods such as yogurt, applesauce, and pudding should be comfortable to eat.
-After a day or two, you can go to a more normal diet.
+After a day or two, you can return to a more normal diet.

 Dealing with Discomfort